Basic Dungeon Etiquette

 • Honesty is highly valued in the lifestyle.
 Lying about experience level, relationship status, risk factors, etc., will eventually be found out, and will get you a bad reputation in the community.
 A bad reputation takes time and serious dedication to change.

 • Never touch other people or their possessions – such as collars, cuffs, clothing - no matter how casually or friendly the intention without direct consent.
-Many people enjoy playing show-and-tell with their toys or to talk with and hug new people, but always get their permission beforehand.
+Many people enjoy playing show-and-tell with their toys or to talk with and hug new people, but always get their permission beforehand until you have established a relationship with known boundaries.

 • No Dominant/Top may demand anything of another person that hasn't consented.
-No submissive/bottom is under any obligation to anyone that they have not consented to.
+No submissive/bottom is under any obligation to do anything that they have not consented to.
 This includes, but is not limited to, orders, play, relationships, touching, or even conversation.
+As an Adult you are responsible for setting your limits and standing up for yourself.
+If you are unable to do so then you should not participate in the lifestyle.
+Littles/Brats do not involve others in your mindset or dynamic without explicit consent otherwise generally being a brat is considered a consent violation.

-• At most organized BDSM settings [here-out referred to as dungeons], here are usually hosts, someone in charge, or Dungeon Monitors [here-out all referred to as DM's].
+• At most organized BDSM settings [here-out referred to as dungeons], there are usually hosts, someone in charge, or Dungeon Monitors [here-out all referred to as DM's].
 They are there to enforce the rules and ensure the safety of those involved, but they are not psychic.
 If you are victimized by someone, let a DM know as soon as you are capable / comfortable.
 They cannot do anything to protect you without knowing that something is wrong.
+If a top doesn't stop when someone calls RED we will intervene.

 • All personal information is confidential.
 Do not ask personal questions of someone – including but not limited to: where they live, email addresses, their real name – until they have offered the information.
 Do not break confidentiality by asking around to get a third party's information.